zqcarlos/SI507-HW6/README.md

 ## Your goals for this lab

 ### Broadly
-The aim for this lab is to understand code in a new-to-you (or not) language and its own libraries/packages -- JavaScript, in this case.
+The aim for this lab is to practice adapting to and understanding code in a new-to-you (or not) language and its own libraries/packages -- JavaScript, in this case.

 The programming skills you have built up till now are useful for *Python programming*, but, more than that, they extend to fundamentals of many kinds of programming.